Medicare in New Hampshire

 Listed below are facts about Medicare coverage in New Hampshire that may be of interest as you consider your Medicare coverage options.

-- 264,286 New Hampshire residents were enrolled in the Medicare program; 244,219 individuals had Original Medicare, Part A and/or Part B.
+- 286,980 New Hampshire residents were enrolled in the Medicare program; 249,295 individuals had Original Medicare, Part A and/or Part B and 37,685 had Medicare Advantage and other Health plans.

-- 85% of people with Part D have access to a plan with a lower premium than what they paid in 2015.
+- 79% of people with Medicare Part D have access to a plan with a lower premium than what they paid in 2017.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.